StevenH237/Synchrony-ModDocs/MenuMod/dev/modules/MenuMod.md

 Some remarks:

-If `name` is a string, it's evaluated every tick while ModMenu's container is open.
+If `name` is a function, it's evaluated every tick while ModMenu's container is open.

 If `id` isn't specified, it becomes equal to `menu`.